- OFM Research

 There are three ways to use the MELTS (or pMELTS) software package:

-- Standalone: If you have access to a Unix-based computer (e.g. a system running Linux or Mac OS X), download a standalone version of the code that generates results on your own computer system.
-Go to the Unix version or Mac OS X version link if that is what you want to do.
+- Standalone: If you use a UNIX-based computer (e.g., a system running Linux or Mac OS X), download a standalone version that generates results on your own computer.
+Go to the UNIX page or Mac OS X page .

-There is one way to use the rhyolite-MELTS software package
+There are two ways to use the rhyolite-MELTS software package:

-- Standalone: If you have access to an Intel-based Macintosh computer running Mac OS 10.6+ (Snow Leopard) or 10.7+ (Lion), you may download a standalone version of the executable program.
-Go to Mac OS X version link for further instructions.
-Ubuntu based UNIX versions of rhyolite-MELTS may be downloaded from the Unix MELTS page.
+- Standalone: If you use Mac OS 10.8+, you may download a standalone version of the executable program.
+Go to MELTS for Mac OS X page for instructions.
+Ubuntu-based UNIX versions of rhyolite-MELTS may be downloaded from the UNIX MELTS page.